Today I’m going to show you exactly how to do an SEO audit in 2021.

 Screaming Frog crawls your site the same way Google would.
 And it lets you know about pages that it can’t access.

-For example, we paginate comments here at Backlinko.
+For example, we used to paginate comments here at Backlinko.

-And I don’t want Google to index every single comment page.
-So we throw a noindex tag on those pages.
+And I did’t want Google to index every single comment page.
+So we threw a noindex tag on those pages.

 In this case, the pages that are blocked are meant to be blocked.